ammardevz/WinHealer/README.md

 - Reset IP
 - Memory Diagnostic

-*Usage:*
+**Usage:**
 1. Launch WinHealer.
 2. Select desired optimization options.
 3. Click "Start Healing" to initiate the optimization process.

-*Console Logger:*
+**Console Logger:**
-- Check real-time healing progress in the Console Logger.
+- Monitor real-time healing progress in the Console Logger.
-- Avoid closing the application during healing to ensure completion.
+- Avoid closing the application during healing for a complete optimization.

-*Support and Contribution:*
+**Support and Contribution:**
 - Support the developer: [BuyMeACoffee](https://www.buymeacoffee.com/ammardev)
-- Visit the official site: [GitHub - Ammar DEV](https://github.com/ammardevz)
+- Explore the official site: [GitHub - Ammar DEV](https://github.com/ammardevz)

-*Note:*
+**Note:**
-WinHealer is designed by AMMAR DEV.
+WinHealer is meticulously crafted by AMMAR DEV.
 All rights reserved.

-*Disclaimer:*
+**Disclaimer:**
-Use WinHealer responsibly and understand the implications of the selected optimizations on your system.
-The developer is not responsible for any unintended consequences.
+Utilize WinHealer responsibly, understanding the implications of selected optimizations.
+The developer is not liable for unintended consequences.

-For detailed usage instructions and additional information, refer to the official documentation.
+For comprehensive usage instructions and further details, consult the official documentation.

-*Happy Optimizing!* 🚀
+*Experience Professional PC Optimization with WinHealer!* 🚀